 2. Brand Meaning – What You Are?

-While the last level of the brand equity model signified what your customers think about you, this element will be focused upon what you want to convey about your brand.
+While the last level of the equity model signifies what your customers think about you, this element will be focused upon what you want to convey about your brand.

 This implies you will put your best efforts into making the right changes in your product/solution and the corresponding marketing strategies to bring clarity between you and your targeted user base and build a significant impact in the market.

 When talking about Brand meaning, you will be working closely on two factors, Performance and Imagery.